AdnoC/toy_ttf/README.md

 Very much work in progress.

-Currently working on: Fast-track to rendering
+Currently working on: Rendering multiple characters

+* Kerning?

+* Interpreter for instructions?

-* Just parse what is necessary
+* Just parsing what is necessary

 * Leave error-handling for later, just panic for now